carlosonunez/blog.carlosnunez.me/content/post/a-docker-desktop-alternative.md

 Since we're pointing to the `main` branch of my `bash-dotfiles` repository and I use Docker almost every day, this file will always be current. 😊

+Next, open that file in your favorite editor and replace as instructed by the comments.

 Let's now start our Docker VM:

 ```sh